ozansulukpinar/NaturalParksInTurkey/README.md

 GitHub Repo: https://github.com/ozansulukpinar/NaturalParksInTurkey

 This is an application what gives any of the natural parks in Turkey.
-It may help you to determine your next vacation.
+Who knows maybe it might help you to determine your next vacation.

 Let's go camping!